Russel88/RCon3D/README.md

 ### Quantify pixels for each layer for each channel

-First, lets quantify the pixels for each layer, channel and image
+When images are loaded, we start downstream analysis.
+First, lets simply quantify the pixels for each layer, channel and image

-The naming argument is optional but can be used to look through the names of the images and add corresponding variables Here it looks for "24h" in the image name, and makes a variable called Time.
-This is of course only useful when there are several images with different metadata.
-(Eg. Time=c("12h","24h"))

     myq <- quant(myimg,channels=c("xan","pan","mic","ste"),naming=list(Time=c("24h")))
     head(myq)